phroste/project-1/README.md

   My approach was to create a parent container div in HTML and create the rest of the elements inside JavaScript.

-  I created my 4 multiple choice buttons and started hard coding the song names as innerText individually.
+  I created my 4 multiple choice buttons and started inputting the song names as innerText individually.
 I enventually created an object with the song names and populated the buttons using a loop.

   I made song snippets by cutting them in iTunes.
 In JavaScript, I used the new Audio method and linked them using the filepath name.

-  I created functions to check for the correct/incorrect answers, to move on to the next question, and a function to check for the win.
+  I created functions to check for the correct/incorrect answers, to move on to the next question, and a function to check for the winning and losing conditions.